GENRE: Non-Fiction & Life Writing

 How to Apply

-Please send a 500 word statement to email@example.com by Monday 23rd April explaining what you hope to achieve from the week in terms of developing your own writing, and also how participation might benefit the social context, organisation, field or community in which you work.
+Please send a 500 word statement to email@example.com by Monday 30th April explaining what you hope to achieve from the week in terms of developing your own writing, and also how participation might benefit the social context, organisation, field or community in which you work.
 You should also indicate whether you have undertaken an Arvon course before.
+Applications will be reviewed and participants notified by Thursday 3rd May.
 Please note that as the cost of the course is subsidised as part of Arvon’s Learning and Participation programme, we are unable to offer any additional grants.
 If you have any questions please contact Joe Bibby on 0207 324 2562 firstname.lastname@example.org.

 Feedback from participants on past Writing to Make Change Happen courses: